davidderiso/ot-permissions-client/README.md

  Your configuration file will need to have the following variables:

 * `ot.permissionsClient.serviceId`: the permissions service id (should be service-rlc-permissions).Optional if you specify the url
 * `ot.permissionsClient.serviceUrl`: the permissions service url.
-Optional if you specified the serviceId
+Optional if you specify the serviceId

 * `ot.permissionsClient.oauthServiceId`: the oauth service id.
 Optional if you specify the oauth service url.
 * `ot.permissionsClient.oauthServiceUrl`: the oauth service url.
 Optional if you specify the service Id.